-Housing Authority of Maysville is a Public Housing Agency in Maysville, Kentucky that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of August 18th, 2019, Housing Authority of Maysville has 1 waiting lists that are open now or opening soon.
+Housing Authority of Maysville is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of August 14th, 2022, Housing Authority of Maysville has 1 waiting lists that are open now or opening soon.

 |Housing Authority of Maysville Housing Choice Voucher||Closed|

-As of the most recent VMS report, Housing Authority of Maysville manages 91 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Housing Authority of Maysville manages 84 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 21% having issued approximately 5 vouchers in the past year.
 The average voucher holder has received housing benefits for 3 years and 3 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 5 months on the waiting list1.